RVB-05/Bhagavathy_VSD_RISC-V_SoC/week_1/day_1/README.md

+# Day 1: Foundations of RTL Design and Synthesis
+Day 1 focuses on establishing the fundamentals of Register Transfer Level (RTL) design.
+The session introduces Verilog as a hardware description language, followed by functional verification using the open-source simulator Icarus Verilog.
+It also covers the basics of logic synthesis with Yosys, demonstrating how RTL code is mapped into gate-level representations.
+Through guided exercises, participants gain a clear understanding of the front-end digital design flow and build the foundation for advanced topics in subsequent sessions.

-## Day 1: Verilog Simulation with Icarus Verilog & GTKWave
+## Verilog Simulation with Icarus Verilog & GTKWave

 ### Objective
 - Simulate a simple 2-to-1 multiplexer (MUX) using Verilog.